sumedhgupte/sumedh.github.io/docs/_posts/2021-02-01-tictactoe.md

 #### Design:
 The two players are denoted as Player 1 and Player 2, with Player 1 making the first move.
 The game ends with a single score, that takes values from {1, 0, -1} indicating Player 1 wins, Draw and Player 2 wins respectively.
 For visual representations, consider marks for players 1 and 2 to be 'X' and 'O' respectively, although we'll use 1 and 2 to denote marks for the corresponding players.
 0 is used to denote empty or unmarked cell.

 The game works on the concept of an **observation**, which is a 4-tuple object that describes the current view of the game.
+The elements of the tuple are:
 1. board : array of 9 integers, indicating mark for each cell
 2. turn : indicates the player whose turn it is
 3. is_terminal : indicates whether the game has ended